Trendyol/transmission/README.md

 ### How to create a Transformer

 Transformers are responsible for handling `signal`s and `effect`s.
-They have an internal extension method that can be used in any `MutableStateFlow` that holds `Transmission.Data` called `reflectUpdates`.
+They have an inner class called `TransmissionHataHolder` which can hold any Data type that is extended from `Transmission.Data`.
+Any update to the dataHolder automatically publishes the latest version to Data Channel.

 ```kotlin
 class InputTransformer @Inject constructor() : Transformer() {